10up/headstartwp/docs/documentation/02 - Data Fetching/usePost.md

 - User visits URL `/post-name`
 - The post with the `post-name` slug contains a `http://backend.com/2022/10/30/post-name` url
 - Since the URL and the path of `post.link` do not match, a NotFound error is thrown
-- If prefetching is setup following [pre-fetching](/learn/data-fetching/prefetching) and `redirectStrategy` is set to "404" or "always" in `headless.config.js`, `handleError` will then look if there's a redirect avaliable and since WordPress redirects `/post-name` to `/2022/10/30/post-name`, the framework will also perform the redirect.
+- If prefetching is setup following [pre-fetching](/learn/data-fetching/prefetching) and `redirectStrategy` is set to "404" or "always" in `headless.config.js`, `handleError` will then look if there's a redirect available and since WordPress redirects `/post-name` to `/2022/10/30/post-name`, the framework will also perform the redirect.

 ### Fetching from multiple post types